 In order to identify the above document, reference should first be made to Supplier Quality Sourcing Package (SQSP) which is identified in standard FGP.42 (ex-FGP.01).
 It’s also named as Statement of Requirement (SoR) and is attached by the customer to the sourcing package.
 The section in the IATF that assigns the SoR as a customer specific requirement is 8.2.2 “Determining the requirements for product and services.”

-Organization unfamiliarity of Additional Quality Requirements can have very serious consequences in cooperation with FCA.
-That is why it is important, that a dedicated production plant to the production of components for a new launch is aware of the existence of such a document and will meet all the requirements contained therein.
+Organization unfamiliarity of Additional Quality Requirements can have very serious consequences in cooperation with Stellantis-FCA client.
+Each dedicated organization plant to the production of components for a new launch should be aware of the existence of such a document and should meet all the requirements contained therein.